Discovering the Compositional Structure of Vector Representations with Role Learning Networks: Appendix

 \subsection{RNN trained on SCAN}

 To train the standard RNN on SCAN, we ran a limited hyperparameter search similar to the procedure in \citet{lake2018generalization}.
-Since our goal was to produce a single embedding that captured the entire input sequence, we fixed the architecture to GRU with a single hidden layer.
-We did not train models with attention, since we wanted to investigate whether a standard RNN could capture compositionality.
+Since our goal was to produce a single embedding that captured the entire input sequence, we fixed the architecture as a GRU with a single hidden layer.
+We did not train models with attention, to investigate whether a standard RNN could capture compositionality in its single bottleneck encoding.
 The remaining hyperparameters were hidden dimension and dropout.
 We ran a search over the hidden dimension sizes of 50, 100, 200, and 400 as well as dropout with a value of 0, .1, and .5 applied to the word embeddings and recurrent layer.
-Each network was trained with the ADAM optimizer \citep{kingma2015adam} and a learning rate of .001 for 100,000 steps with a batch-size of 1.
+Each network was trained with the Adam optimizer \citep{kingma2015adam} and a learning rate of .001 for 100,000 steps with a batch-size of 1.
 The best performing network had a hidden dimension or 100 and dropout of .1.